JeremyTurner1976/Angular2Sandbox/README.md

 - In order to allow for Automated testing against a set of mock data, and Test Driven Development in parrallel with API work I brought in an Express Server
 	- To use this, simply right click the directory AngularBase.Ui/express-mocks and choose to 'Open in Command Prompt'.
 Then enter 'node app.js'.
 	- The preferred method at this point is to have two command prompts open, one running Angular and the other running the express server
-	- I have just started working on this, and have not resolved single product loads, and paged loading only 10 records per request
+	- I have just started work on this, but will have error logging both client and server side, as well as solid Data Handling Client Side
 	- I expect to expand upon this in the future to match Ember-Cli's structure, I miss you 'ember g http-mock posts'
 	- I used [this](https://javascriptrocks.wordpress.com/2016/06/04/express-with-angular-cli-in-5-minutes/) resource to create this simplest possible version